VishalS123456/Vishal-BlueStampPortfolio/index.md

 Since my second milestone, I have completed the full ball-tracking robot.
 I integrated the Raspberry Pi camera with motor controls so that the robot could follow a red ball in real time.
 The robot now detects the ball’s position using computer vision, calculates whether it’s centered or off to the side, and adjusts the motors proportionally to move forward or turn smoothly.
 I also implemented a stopping mechanism so the robot halts when it reaches the ball, preventing collisions.
 This milestone represents the first fully functional system combining vision and motion control.

 One major challenge was fine-tuning the HSV thresholds for the red ball under different lighting conditions.
 The robot would occasionally detect other red objects or lose track of the ball entirely.
-Another challenge was getting smooth motor control — initially, the robot would overshoot or only turn one direction.
+Another challenge was achieving smooth motor control.
+Initially, the robot would overshoot or only turn in one direction.
 By testing each motor independently and implementing proportional turning, I overcame these issues.
-My biggest triumph was seeing the robot successfully follow the ball in real time.
+My biggest challenge was seeing the robot successfully follow the ball in real time.
 It was extremely satisfying after all the trial and error.

 Throughout this project, I gained experience in multiple areas of engineering.
 I learned how to use computer vision to process images and detect objects in real time, how to control motors using GPIO pins and the gpiozero library, and how to calibrate a camera to estimate distance from an object.
 I also improved my troubleshooting skills, learning to debug both hardware and software simultaneously, and how small adjustments can drastically improve performance.